Home Compare ISS.CO vs WKL.AS

 Stability

-On stability, ISS A/S ranks near the top of the group; Wolters Kluwer N.V. sits in the weaker half.
+The same broad pattern appears on stability: ISS A/S ranks near the top of the group, while Wolters Kluwer N.V. stays in the weaker half.

 ISS.CO